Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/08-button-types/01-page.md

 <div class="divider-heading"></div>

-**Buttons** are common interactive features in web design, and can provide graphic interest as well as functionality to your links and fields.
+**Buttons** are common interactive elements in web design, and provide graphic interest as well as functionality to your links and fields.

 <div class="row">
   <div class="col-lg-12">